auth0/docs/articles/api/authentication/_introduction.md

 ### Client ID and Client Secret

-In this case, you have to send your Client ID and Client Secret information in the request JSON body.
+In this case, you have to send your Client ID and Client Secret.
+The method you can use to send this data is determined by the [Token Endpoint Authentication Method](https://auth0.com/docs/get-started/applications/confidential-and-public-applications/view-application-type) configured for your application.

+If you are using **Post**, you have to send this data in the JSON body of your request.

+If you are using **Basic**, you have to send this data in the `Authorization` header, using the `Basic` authentication scheme.
+To generate your credential value, concatenate your Client ID and Client Secret, separated by a colon (`:`), and encode it in Base64.

 An example is the [Revoke Refresh Token endpoint](#revoke-refresh-token).
 This option is available only for confidential applications (such as applications that are able to hold credentials in a secure way without exposing them to unauthorized parties).

 ### Client ID